Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 The MapReduce framework was proposed by Jeffrey Dean and Sanjay Ghemawat at Google in 2004 [@MapReduce].
 Its origins date back to conceptually similar approaches first described in the early 1980s.
-Using the MapReduce framework requires turning the analysis problem we have into operations that the framework supports - these are map and reduce.
+Using the MapReduce framework requires turning the analysis problem we have into operations that the framework supports---these are map and reduce.
 The "map" operation takes the input and splits up the task into multiple (parallel) components, and the "reduce" operation consolidates the results of the parallel "mapped" tasks and produces the final output.
 In order to use the MapReduce framework, we need to break up our tasks in to map and reduce operations and implement these two operations.

 ---